pandey-ankit/coherence-new/lab2/lab2.md

       The three properties are explained below:

-      1. `coherence.pof.enabled=true` enable serialization using Coherence's Portable Object Format (POF).
+      1. `coherence.pof.enabled=true` enables serialization using Coherence's Portable Object Format (POF).
 POF is a language agnostic binary format.
 POF is efficient in both space and time and is a cornerstone technology in Coherence.
 See [the documentation](https://docs.oracle.com/en/middleware/fusion-middleware/coherence/14.1.2/develop-applications/using-portable-object-format.html) for more information.
       2. `coherence.wka=127.0.0.1` restricts the Coherence cluster traffic to the localhost only.
 The loopback address is just used for demonstration purposes and would not be used in production.
       3. `coherence.management.http=all` this is not mandatory, but if set to `all`, enables Coherence management over REST api